|Assessment Type||Assessment length / details||Proportion|

 This module will encourage students to develop a sense of place in their creative writing

-While these two levels will be distinguished for teaching purposes, the interaction between them will also be emphasized: symbolic ideas colour our attitude to real places, and our experience of real places informs the creation of fictional ones.
-At all times, the essential writing skills of prose and poetry will be borne in mind, and the assignments will test not only the evocation of place, but the wider ability to produce well-constructed stories, essays and/or poems.
+While these two levels will be distinguished for teaching purposes, the interaction between them will also be emphasised: symbolic ideas colour our attitude to real places, and our experience of real places informs the creation of fictional ones.
+At all times, the essential writing skills of prose and poetry will be borne in mind.

 |Skills Type||Skills details|

 |Application of Number||N/A|

 |Communication||Through workshop and seminar discussion, and through writing the assignments.|

 |Improving own Learning and Performance||Through independent reading and research.|